KathiSa/climateindoorsimulation/Results.md

 4. (Optional) Give each measured value an individual name (Fig. 3, marker 4)
 5. (Optional) Give an individual name to the created graph (Fig. 3, marker 5)
 6. Click on the "Generate Plot" button (Fig. 3, marker 6)
+7. Download the simulation results via corresponding buttons as CSV file or ESO file

 ## How to download the results

-7. Download the simulation results via corresponding buttons as CSV file or ESO file

 If you want to use the simulated values furthermore yourself, we offer a download of all the data in CSV and ESO format.
 To do this, click on the "download csv" and "download eso" buttons (Fig. 3, marker 7).

 ## Proceed
-When you have finished creating the graphs, you have three options with the buttons buttons at the bottom of the screen:
+When you have finished creating the graphs, you have three options with the buttons at the bottom of the screen:
    * Return to the landing page (Home) using the "Return to landing page" button.
-   * Go a step back using the "Back" button to return to the step before.
+   * Go a step back using the "Back" button to return to the step before (Be aware: the sim ID of the last run simulation is not shown anymore!).
    * View the simulation history using the "Show Simulation History" button.